echogarden-project/echogarden/docs/Options.md

 * `openAICloud`: prefix to provide options for OpenAI cloud.
 Same options as detailed in the recognition section above

+## Speech-to-translated-transcript alignment

+Applies to CLI operation: `align-translation`, API method: `alignTranslation`

+**General**:
+* `engine`: alignment algorithm to use, can only be `whisper`.
+Defaults to `whisper`
+* `language`: language code for the source audio ([ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)), like `en`, `fr`, `zh`, etc. Auto-detected from audio if not set
+* `crop`: crop to active parts using voice activity detection before starting.
+Defaults to `true`
+* `isolate`: apply source separation to isolate voice before starting alignment.
+Defaults to `false`
+* `subtitles`: prefix to provide options for subtitles.
+Options detailed in section for subtitles
+* `vad`: prefix to provide options for voice activity detection when `crop` is set to `true`.
+Options detailed in section for voice activity detection
+* `sourceSeparation`: prefix to provide options for source separation when `isolate` is set to `true`.
+Options detailed in section for source separation

+**Whisper**:
+* `whisper.model`: Whisper model to use.
+Only multilingual models can be used.
+Defaults to `tiny`
+* `whisper.endTokenThreshold`: see details in the alignment section above
+* `whisper.encoderProvider`: encoder ONNX execution provider.
+See details in recognition section above
+* `whisper.decoderProvider`: decoder ONNX execution provider.
+See details in recognition section above

 ## Language detection

 ### Speech language detection